Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Introduction

-In many areas of public health research, the goal is to estimate causal effects of exposures on outcomes using observational data subject to confounding.
-Propensity scores summarise measured confounders for a binary exposure and can be used to mitigate bias in estimation of causal effects \citep{rubin1974random,rosenbaum1983central,rosenbaum1984reducing}.
-For continuous exposures, the generalised propensity score is defined as the conditional density of the exposure given covariates, evaluated at the observed exposure \citep{hirano2004propensity,imai2004causal}.
-Inverse density weighting can be used to estimate dose–response relationships, but the resulting estimators may be unstable when outliers are present and weights are highly variable \citep{naimi2014constructing}, and correctly modelling the exposure distribution can be challenging.
+In many areas of public health research the goal is to assess whether an exposure has a causal effect on an outcome and to quantify that effect.
+In observational studies, propensity score (PS) methods are now widely used to mitigate bias due to measured confounding variables \citep{rubin1974random,rosenbaum1983central,rosenbaum1984reducing}.
+For binary exposures, propensity scores are used for matching, stratification, and inverse probability weighting \citep{heckman1998matching,robins2000marginal}.
+For continuous exposures, the generalized PS is based on the conditional of the exposure evaluated at the observed exposure level \citep{hirano2004propensity,imai2004causal}.
+Although inverse density weighting can be used to estimate causal dose-response relations in principle, in practice it can lead to highly variable estimators when extreme weights arise (e.g., due to outliers or limited overlap) \citep{naimi2014constructing}.
+Moreover, modeling the exposure distribution can be challenging in practice---discretizing the exposure or the generalized PS has been advocated by some \citep{wei2021emulating}.

-In many applications, however, the exposure is neither purely binary nor fully continuous.
-Samples often consist of both unexposed individuals and exposed individuals receiving varying doses, yielding a semi-continuous exposure with a point mass at zero and a continuous component among the exposed.
-Such structures arise, for example, in environmental health studies where pollutants may be absent at some locations but vary in concentration where present \citep{begu2016method}, and in studies of behaviours such as smoking or alcohol consumption where many individuals abstain but usage among those who do not can vary considerably.
-Yet despite their prevalence, semi-continuous exposures have received relatively little attention in causal inference using propensity score methods.